 She was bright red, teeth clenched, eyes on the verge of leaking.
 Somehow, through the crazy mask over his face, Enzo looked content.
 He knew there wasn’t any other way except one.
 She could see it and it scared her to death and Kiddo realized the gun was turning on himself.

 “No. No!
 Let go!
 Let go right now!”
 Her arm was too worn out to put up much effort, whining louder.
 Kiddo sobbed.
 “Don’t do this to us!
 I need you!
 Please!”

 His hand on her shoulder kept her from pushing the sub-nose out of the way with her head.

 “Stay with me!
 Enzo!”

-The ringing persisted as Kiddo struggled to cry, choking on her own breath.
-She reached for Enzo and fell on top of him, his open eyes staring up.
+The ringing persisted as she struggled to cry, choking on her own breath.
+She reached for Enzo and fell on top of him.
 Kiddo stroked his hair and pulled his cheek to hers.
 She heaved on the floor, chin quivering, but nothing came out.
 Behind her Sally stood in the doorway with a phone to her ear and hand on her mouth.

 Kiddo Volk will return…

 Deus Ex: Human Revolution/Mankind Divided, Created by Eidos Montreal

 Blade Runner 2049, Directed by Denis Villeneuve

 Ghost in the Shell, Directed by Mamoru Oshii